Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rql/rule-query/sharding/show-sharding-table-rules-used-key-generator.en.md

 +++
-title = "SHOW SHARDING TABLE RULES USED KEY GENERATOR" weight = 11
+title = "SHOW SHARDING TABLE RULES USED KEY GENERATOR" weight = 12

 +++

 ### Description

-`SHOW SHARDING TABLE RULES USED KEY GENERATOR` syntax is used to query sharding rules used specified sharding key generator in specified logical database
+`SHOW SHARDING TABLE RULES USED ALGORITHM` syntax is used to query sharding rules used specified sharding key generator in specified logical database

 ### Syntax